backdrop-contrib/path2ban/README.md

 # Path2Ban

+> [!IMPORTANT]
+> This module is not fully ported or tested.
+[AntiScan](https://backdropcms.org/project/antiscan)
+> is an alternative implementation of this functionality and is actively
+> maintained, so consider using that instead.

 The Path2Ban module allows you to block web scanner attacks from individual IP addresses.
 The module has an editable list of restricted paths.
 All attempts to scan a restricted path will be logged: